rougier/from-python-to-numpy/07-beyond-numpy.rst

                for b in range(11 - a)
                for c in range(11 - a - b)]

-The best numpy solution by Yaser Martinez uses a different strategy with a restricted set of tests:
+The best NumPy solution by Yaser Martinez uses a different strategy with a restricted set of tests:

 .. code:: python